dubcat/PathOfExile/README.md

 - Talk to Yeena
  - Take Quicksilver Flask

-   - 2x Life | 2x Quicksilver | Mana
+   2x Life | 2x Quicksilver | Mana

 - Waypoint to The Crossroads

 ### The Crossroads (12-18)

-- Ding Level 13
+- Ding Level 14

 - Go to The Chamber of Sins 1

 ### The Chamber of Sins 1 (12-18)

-- Ding Level 14

 - Go to The Chamber of Sins 2